Consultation Beyond

 Facilitating Collaboration and Next Steps

-• Emphasize the importance of collaboration between parents, educators, and other professionals in implementing the recommendations outlined in the report.
+• Emphasize the importance of collaboration between parents, educators, and other professionals in implementing the recommendations outlined in the psych report.

 • Help parents identify concrete action steps they can take to support their child's needs, such as seeking additional evaluations, accessing support services, or advocating for accommodations at school.